Vendor Data Processing Agreement

 (f) a process for regularly testing, assessing, and evaluating the effectiveness of technical and organizational measures for ensuring the security of the processing of personal data;

-(g) measures to identify vulnerabilities with regard to the processing of personal data in systems used to provide services.
+(g) measures to identify vulnerabilities with regard to the processing of personal data in systems used to provide services to the Data Controller.